By JoJo Tabares

 Before you dial that number, make some notes on a piece of paper to remind you of the points you wish to address.
 Don’t write complete sentences, but rather write a bulletized list so that it is easy to refer to while you are talking.

 Write the person’s name at the top and, if this call is for business, some notes about that person that you remember.
 Have you ever called someone and, while it was ringing, forgot who you were calling?
-This technique helps with those “senior moments”.
-Good communicators are great listeners and your notes can help you communicate that you were listening to them when they mentioned that their Aunt Sally was in the hospital last week.
+This technique helps with those “senior moments.”
+Good communicators are great listeners, and your notes can help you communicate that you were listening to them when they mentioned that their Aunt Sally was in the hospital last week.
 How?
 Because you will remember to ask how Aunt Sally is doing!

 2. Use an Outline

 Before you write anything (a letter, an email, a report or an article), you must organize your thoughts.
 The best way to do this is to use an outline.
 This ensures that your thoughts are complete, presented in a logical order and are easy to understand before you begin to write.
 You will notice that the writing goes much more smoothly when you do this too!
-An added bonus for those of you who don’t like writing as much as I do!
+A bonus for those of you who don’t like writing as much as I do!

 I can always tell when someone didn’t organize their thoughts before hitting the keyboard or picking up that pencil because their communication is a jumble of disjointed ideas that hit you from all angles and leave you wondering.